trychlos/pwix-accounts-manager/README.md

 This package's behavior can be configured through a call to the `AccountsManager.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.

 Known configuration options are:

+- `allowFn`

+    An async function which will be called with an action string identifier, and must return whether the current user is allowed to do the specified action.

+    If the function is not provided, then the default is to deny all actions.

+    `allowFn` prototype is: `async allowFn( action<String> [, ...<Any> ] ): Boolean`

 - `classes`